 Use a paper towel to wipe off the rim of the jar, then screw on the lid.

-Allow the pickled beets to sit in the fridge overnight, but they will continue to get better each day.
+Allow the pickled beets to sit in the fridge at least overnight; they will continue to get better the following days.

-• To Store: Keep pickled beets in an airtight jar in the refrigerator for up to 2 to 3 months.
+• Storage: Keep pickled beets in an airtight jar in the refrigerator for up to 2 to 3 months.

-• To Freeze: This recipe will stay in the freezer for up to 9 to 12 months.
+• Freezing: This recipe will stay in the freezer for up to 9 to 12 months.
 Make sure you drain the pickling solution first.

 FAQs